Update Management overview

 You can use Update Management with Microsoft Endpoint Configuration Manager.
 To learn more about integration scenarios, see Integrate Update Management with Windows Endpoint Configuration Manager.
 The Log Analytics agent for Windows is required for Windows servers managed by sites in your Configuration Manager environment.

-By default, Windows VMs that are deployed from the Azure Marketplace are set to receive automatic updates from Windows Update Service.
+By default, Windows VMs that are deployed from Azure Marketplace are set to receive automatic updates from Windows Update Service.
 This behavior doesn't change when you add Windows VMs to your workspace.
 If you don't actively manage updates by using Update Management, the default behavior (to automatically apply updates) applies.

 You can modify Group Policy so that machine reboots can be performed only by the user, not by the system.
 Managed machines can get stuck if Update Management doesn't have rights to reboot the machine without manual interaction from the user.
 For more information, see Configure Group Policy settings for Automatic Updates.